jasompi/CloudSwitch/README.md

 At the heart of the Cloud Switch is the Clould Switch Hub which make the RF controllable switches accessible over the Internet.
 The Cloud Switch Hub is made of a [Paticl Photon](https://docs.particle.io/photon/), an RF receiver module and an RF transmitter module.
+The latest update added support to use TI CC1101 433MHz RF Wireless Transceiver Module.

 1. When user press a button on the Remote Control, the Remote Control will send a radio signal at the frequency about 433MHz.
 The signal is used to toggle the switch.